apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut-body-style.md

 ### Report body contents

 #### Header, footer, and left alignment of text
-The first lines after `\begin{document` set the page style to 'fancy', in which a header and footer have been defined.
+The first lines after `\begin{document}` set the page style to 'fancy', in which a header and footer have been defined.
 The `\raggedright` command tells LaTeX not to justify the lines of text, which gives a ragged appearance on the right hand side of the text.
 The report title is printed, below 4 lines of vertical space, in LaTeX's `\LARGE` sized print.
 ```tex